 \end{problem} The matching coefficient $m_{kl} = 1$ indicates that the $k$-th keypoint in image $\bm{x}_A$ and the $l$-th keypoint in image $\bm{x}_B$ is matched and otherwise $m_{kl} = 0$.
 Each keypoint in one image has at most one matched point in the other image.
 This condition is implemented by the last two constraints.

-In the image matching task, where an identical object is captured from different angles in two images, the matching loss $\cL(\{m_{kl}\}_{k,l})$ measures the discrepancy between a camera pose computed the matching $\{m_{kl}\}_{k,l}$ and the ground truth.
+In the feature matching task, where an identical object is captured from different angles in two images, matching loss $\cL(\{m_{kl}\}_{k,l})$ measures the discrepancy between a camera pose computed the matching $\{m_{kl}\}_{k,l}$ and the ground truth.

-Our task, non-identical object matching, covers a broader class of matching.
+Our task, non-identical object matching covers a broader class of matching.
 Given two images $\bm{x}_A, \bm{x}_B\in\cX$ that contain (potentially non-identical) objects to be matched, image $\bm{x}_I$ can be characterized by several attributes $(o_I, y_I, P_I, D_I)$ for $I\in\{A,B\}$.
 If $o_A = o_B$, then the objects to be matched are identical.
 If $o_A\equiv o_B$, they are the same in appearance but not necessarily identical~(e.g., two cars of the same model).
 If $y_A=y_B$, they belong to the same class (e.g., the car class).
 If $P_A = P_B$, then they are captured from the same camera pose.
 If $D_A = D_B$, they are captured in the same domain~(e.g., the drawing domain).